tinysecurity/SEEDLAB_25/MiniProject/readme.md

 arucoDetect folder:

-This is a temp folder that we may delete later
+This folder is used for testing the Aruco codes

 MATLAB folder: